 BIOS is an important part of every motherboard as it enables users in troubleshooting their computers.
-As an acronym, it means Basic Input Output System.
+As an acronym, it means the Basic Input Output System.
 BIOS helps you in booting your computer so if it has a problem and you are stuck on its screen, then you need help and you need it fast.
 This is because if you cannot move on from the BIOS screen, then you simply cannot do anything else on your system since you have to move from there to boot your computer.

-But there is a way.
+But there is away.
 This article will show you ways you can resolve this issue so pay careful attention.

-Going straight to the essence of this article, learn what to do if your PC gets stuck on BIOS screen by following the methods explained below:
+Going straight to the essence of this article, learn what to do if your PC gets stuck on the BIOS screen by following the methods explained below:

 First, you need to access BIOS settings before your reset it.
 Follow the steps below to do these: